Skip to main content

 tbl_name Clause

-Specifies the name of the table to be loaded.
-This parameter is optional.
+Specifies the name of the table to import.
+This is optional.

 merge_type Clause

-• MERGE: Merge load mode.
-Only applicable to Unique Key models.
-It needs to be used together with the [DELETE ON] module to mark the Delete Flag column.
+• MERGE: merge import.
+Only applicable to the Unique Key model.
+Must be used with the [DELETE ON] module to mark the Delete Flag column.

-• DELETE: All loaded data is data that needs to be deleted.
+• DELETE: all the imported data is to be deleted.

 load_properties Clause